 How Do I Join the Bay Planning Coalition?

-Visit our online membership application and download our dues guidelines.
+Visit the BPC online membership application and download our dues guidelines.
 Review the membership categories and dues levels in the Sustaining and Sponsor range.
 Select your category and appropriate dues amount, fill out the application and write a check for the annual dues amount payable to the Bay Planning Coalition.

-Please call the BPC office at 415-397-2293 to discuss your appropriate membership category and dues amount if needed.
+Please call the BPC office at 415-397-2293, if needed, to discuss your appropriate membership category and dues amount.
 You should fill in the application and mail with your check after confirmation of the amount with the staff of the BPC.
-We can mail you an invoice if you wish.
+Upon request, an invoice can be mailed to you.

 What is your IRS non-profit designation under the IRS code?